renatogcruz/Artificial_Intelligence/README.md

-# Evolutionary-computing
+# Artificial Intelligence

-A repository of algorithm studies for global optimization inspired by biological evolution.
+A repository of AI studies

 # About